HONKY TONK FOR JESUS ???

 ELEVATOR MUSIC CAME FROM GEORGE GERSHWIN:

-BIG BAND ERA MUSIC FOR WHITE FOLKS WHO DON'T WANT RAG TIME BUT LOVE THE AFRICAN BEAT
+BIG BAND ERA MUSIC FOR WHITE FOLKS WHO DON'T WANT RAG TIME BUT LOVE THE AFRICAN BEAT.
+This is real music at a high skill level.
+But, it is not the beat and genre that a Bible believer can mix with Christian lyrics.

 This music appeals to my flesh, and don't you tell me you don't feel it too, you liar.
 Satan has vast skill in the music area which he uses to inspire feeling before thinking, sense before standards.